-Being a female is the most prevalent risk factor associated with Alzheimer’s disease, menopause and loss of estrogen can lead to a higher likelihood of getting the disease.
-Women can take synthetic estrogen hormones once they begin menopause to help prevent Alzheimer’s disease.
-This should be done strictly under the supervision of a physician to ensure proper dosage and administration.
+Being a female is the most prevalent risk factor associated with Alzheimer’s disease, as menopause and loss of estrogen can lead to a higher likelihood of getting the disease.
+Women can take synthetic estrogen hormones once they begin menopause to help prevent Alzheimer’s disease, but this should be done strictly under the supervision of a physician to ensure proper dosage and administration.

 Diet & Vitamins

-Vitamins are a recommended supplement after the age of 50 and are especially recommended for those who are at risk for and who want to prevent Alzheimer’s disease.
-Although a multivitamin is beneficial for general function, there are a few vitamins that should be used specifically.
+Vitamins are a recommended supplement after the age of 50 and are especially recommended for those at risk who want to prevent Alzheimer’s disease.
+Although a multivitamin is beneficial for general functioning, there are a few vitamins that should be used more specifically.